 Tracking and RTTrPM

-RTTrPM (Real Time Tracking Protocol - Motion) is supported in a select range of WATCHOUT servers.
-This makes it easier than ever to use tracking systems such as BlackTrax with WATCHOUT.
-Dataton's WATCHMAX and WATCHPAX 4 media servers support the tracking protocol.
+RTTrPM (Real Time Tracking Protocol - Motion) is supported from WATCHOUT 6.3 and makes it easier than ever to use tracking systems such as BlackTrax with WATCHOUT.

 What is Real Time Tracking Protocol (RTTrP)?